Heart (novel)

 Heart (Cuore [ˈkwɔːre]) is a children's novel by the Italian author Edmondo De Amicis who was a novelist, journalist, short story writer, and poet.
 The novel is his best known work to this day, having been inspired by his own children Furio and Ugo who had been schoolboys at the time.
 It is set during the Italian unification, and includes several patriotic themes.
 It was issued by Treves on October 18, 1886, the first day of school in Italy, and rose to immediate success.

-Through its investigation of social issues such as poverty, Heart shows the influence of left-wing ideologies on De Amicis' work (he was later to join the Italian Socialist Party).
+Through its investigation of social issues such as poverty, Heart shows the influence of left-wing ideologies on De Amicis' work (he later joined the Italian Socialist Party).
 Because of this, the book remained influential (and the staple of many textbooks) in countries of the Eastern Bloc.
-On the other hand, the book's strong evocation of Italian nationalism and patriotism also made it very welcome in Fascist Italy.
+On the other hand, the book's strong evocation of Italian nationalism and patriotism also made it welcome in Fascist Italy.

-Plot and characters
+Plot

 The novel is written in a diary form as told by Enrico Bottini, an 11-year-old primary school student in Turin with an upper class background who is surrounded by classmates of working class origin.
-The entire chronological setting corresponds to the third-grade season of 1881-82 (Enrico says it has been four years since death of Victor Emmanuel II, king of Italy, and the succession by Umberto I, and also tells about the death of Giuseppe Garibaldi, which happened in 1882).
+The entire chronological setting corresponds to the third-grade season of 1881-82 (Enrico says it has been four years since the death of Victor Emmanuel II, king of Italy, and the succession by Umberto I, and also tells about the death of Giuseppe Garibaldi, which happened in 1882).

-Enrico's parents and older sister Silvia interact with him as written in his diary.
-As well as his teacher who assigns him with homework that deals with several different stories of children throughout the Italian states who should be seen as role models – these stories are then given in the book as Enrico comes upon reading them.
+Enrico's parents and older sister Silvia interact with him as written in his diary, as well as his teacher who assigns him with homework that deals with several different stories of children throughout the Italian states who should be seen as role models – these stories are then given in the book as Enrico comes upon reading them.
 Every story revolves around a different moral value, the most prominent of which are helping those in need, having great love and respect for family and friends, and patriotism.
 These are called 'The Monthly Stories' and appear at the end of every school month.